openhealthcare/opal/doc/docs/guides/search.md

 ## Overriding what is serialized in the search results
 By default the class `opal.core.search.queries.PatientSummary` is used to serialize search results to the front end.
 This can be overridden by declaring a custom class on a custom backend.

+The class is initialised with the patient and the episodes and is then serialized with the `to_json` method.

+With a custom backend you can declare your own `patient_summary_class` allowing you to control how and what gets serialized.

 e.g. adding title to the serialization

 ```